 The two-year curriculum of DAI Art Praxis is a permaculture, a balanced, finely tuned blend of consistency and contingency that allows for a thoughtful integration of state-of-the-art research with the required competencies and learning objectives that come with our status as a fully accredited and top-rated MA.

-During the introduction week in September 2017 our director and lead-tutors presented seminars and study groups and their corresponding methods of 'working together', to the student body.
+During the introduction week in October 2018 director and lead-tutors present workshops, seminars and study groups with their corresponding methods of 'working together', to our student body.
 DAI explicitly asks its tutors to work with a model based on reciprocity.
-Tutors fuel and underpin a ‘curated class’ with their research, while the students are invited to contribute to it with their practice and/or theory based research.
+Tutors fuel and underpin a ‘curated class’ with their research, while the students are invited to contribute to it with their artistic and /or theoretical research.
 All those involved are expected to be open to new insights and ideas – tutors take on leading roles, but can occasionally delegate this duty.
 Tutors, just like students, use their position within the DAI context to further their own research or study.
 DAI considers this to be a crucial aspect of its mission.

 Please find the descriptions to the curriculum components below.
 First and second year students will work together in all 3 mandatory modules.

-The COOP Academy is at the heart of the DAI's curriculum and asks for active participation in & productive contributions to, curated, collaborative, un-disciplined, art research trajectories.
-It brings makers, researchers, writers, activists and curators together around well-defined and relevant questions and topics.
+Seven COOP study groups are at the heart of the DAI's curriculum.
+The COOPs ask for active participation in & productive contributions to, curated, cooperative, un-disciplined, art research trajectories.
+The COOPs bring makers, researchers, writers, activists and curators together around well-defined and relevant questions and topics.

-The study groups gather each DAI Week + 5 days more ( the so-called "extension") to share research and to develop a group work.
-This group work can come into being as an entirely collaborative endeavour, but it may also consist of individual works, brought together under the umbrella of the overriding title of the study group.
+The 2018-2019 study groups gather for several days during each DAI Week + 4 days more (the so-called "extension") to share research and to develop a group work.
+Ideally this group work comes into being as an entirely collaborative endeavour, but it may also be the umbrella for more or less individually produced works, carefully brought together by the study group.

 A study group operates under an overarching research question or topic to which the lead tutors as well as the students can contribute with aural, visual, tactile, performative, digital, cinematographic, choreographic, architectural, curatorial, textual, theatrical, theoretical and practical musings and findings (according to the tutorial team's guidelines).
 Input to the gatherings will have to come from all involved.
 Students can be asked to prepare presentations and to lead specific sessions.
 Students should invest generous time, in-and outside DAI Weeks, as well as practical skills and knowledge (building, documenting, reporting, communicating, administrating etcetera) in realizing “the group work” and making it public (in one way or another).